Table of Contents

 - Kolab Groupware Server

-Provides access to Kolab groupware folders on an IMAP server (IMAP accounts need to be set up separately).
+Provides access to Kolab groupware folders and e-mail on a Kolab IMAP Server.

 - Open-Xchange Groupware Server